-We acknowledge and pay respect to the traditional custodians of the land upon which we live - the darkinjung people and the Guringai people.
+We acknowledge and pay respect to the traditional custodians of the land upon which we live - the Darkinjung people.
 It is upon their ancestral lands that Pretty Beach House stands amongst the ancient angophoras, wild bush tucker and sandstone cliffs.
+They are the spiritual and cultural owners of this land.